greenboxal/doggohub/doc/university/bookclub/index.md

-# The GitLab Book Club
+# The DoggoHub Book Club

 The Book Club is a casual meet-up to read and discuss books we like.
 We'll find a time that suits most, if not all.